twilio/workshop/docs/dynamic_apps.rst

 .. image:: _static/deployapp.png

-Once it's deployed, take the url for your application and set it as the voice number for your Twilio phone number.
+Once it's deployed, take the url for your application, ``http://<your-application-name>.appspot.com`` and set it as the voice number for your Twilio phone number.
 Configuring Twilio numbers is covered in more detail in :ref:`configure-number`

+*Note: Since we have only implemented the GET endpoint, be sure to configure your number to use the GET method instead of the default POST*

 Now give it a call.
 You should hear your custom message.
 Hooray!